zexxlin/clarity-blind-poll/README.md

 # Blind Poll

-Smart contracts written in [Clarity](https://docs.blockstack.org/core/smart/clarityref) for [BlockStack]((https://docs.blockstack.org)).
+Smart contract written in [Clarity](https://docs.blockstack.org/core/smart/clarityref) for [BlockStack](<(https://docs.blockstack.org)>).

 ## Introduction

-The Blind Poll smart contract enables users to host anonymous polls with possible token incentive.

-The fungible token that comes with the contract is named as BPT (Blind Poll Token).
-To incentivize users to participate in the poll, the initiator could choose to put aside some amount of BPT token as rewards for each valid participation, which will get distributed after the poll concludes.
+The Blind Poll smart contract enables users to host anonymous polls.
+Also, it comes with a fungible token named as BPT (Blind Poll Token).
+To incentivize users to participate in the poll, the poll creator could choose to put aside some amount of BPT token as rewards for each valid participation, which will get distributed when participant reveal their answers.

-The total of rewards is approved by the poll creator as allowance of this contract when creating a new poll.
-Therefore, if the balance of the creator principal is not sufficient when participants claim rewards, the creator won't be able to receive revealed answers, since the actions of reveal and claim are bound to a single transaction.
+Note that the total of rewards is approved by the poll creator as allowance of this contract when creating a new poll.
+Therefore, if the balance of the creator's principal is not sufficient when participants claim rewards, the creator won't be able to receive revealed answers, since the actions of reveal and claim are bound to a single transaction.

-Poll structure defined in the contract includes following fields:
+The Poll structure defined in the contract includes the following fields:

-- subject(buff 128): string to illustrate topic of the poll
+- subject(buff 128): string to illustrate the topic of the poll
 - ~~start-time(unit): default to the time when the block got mined~~ (preserved)
-- ~~duration(unit): in seconds, the period of time the poll should last for~~ (preserved)
+- ~~duration(unit): in seconds, the span of time a poll should last for~~ (preserved)
-- ~~claim-duration(unit): in seconds, the period of time participants could reveal answers and claim rewards~~ (preserved)
+- ~~claim-duration(unit): in seconds, the period when participants could reveal answers and claim rewards~~ (preserved)
-- rewards(uint): amount of BPT as rewards for each participant
+- rewards(uint): the amount of BPT as rewards for each participant
 - max-count(uint): maximum of acceptable answers in total
 - questions(buff 5120): raw bytes of encoded question

-To be noted, how to encode/decode **questions** field of a poll and associated **answers** field should be decided by dApp developers, the contract simply treat it as raw bytes.
-Besides, the **startime** and **duration** fields are not used for now, since **get-block-info** API does not work as expected, and as a result, automatic time check is replaced by manual call for poll lifecycle management.
+To be noted, how to encode/decode **questions** field of a poll and associated **answers** should be decided by dApp developers, the contract simply store them as raw bytes.
+Besides, **start-time** and **duration** fields are initially designed to conduct the automatic check for the poll lifecycle, but are not used for now, since **get-block-info** API does not work as expected.

 ## Features / Use Cases

-Functionalities the contracts provide include:
+Functionalities the contract provides include:

 ### As a poll creator

-- Create a new poll with and optionally distribute reward in BPT to participant
+- Create a new poll with and optionally distribute reward in BPT to participants
-- Query last created poll ID for later interactions
+- Query ID of last created poll for later interactions
 - Close the poll at any time
 - Query the total of sealed or revealed answers, and iterate over all revealed answers